insected/bobbae_gcp-wiki/Storage.md

 ## GCP Filestore

-[Filestore](Filestore) instances are fully managed [NFS](https://en.wikipedia.org/wiki/Network_File_System) based [file servers](https://www.youtube.com/watch?v=8rS8O2RiT80) on Google Cloud (GCP) for use with applications running on Compute Engine virtual machines (VMs) instances or Google Kubernetes Engine clusters.
+[Filestore](Filestore) instances are fully managed [NFS](https://en.wikipedia.org/wiki/Network_File_System) based [file servers](https://www.youtube.com/watch?v=8rS8O2RiT80) on Google Cloud  for use with applications running on Compute Engine virtual machines  instances or Google Kubernetes Engine clusters.

-You can create and manage [Filestore](https://cloud.google.com/filestore/docs) instances by using the Google Cloud Console or the gcloud command-line tool, and interact with the NFS file share on the instance by using standard operating system commands.
+You can create and manage [Filestore](https://cloud.google.com/filestore/docs) instances by using the Google Cloud Console or the [gcloud command-line tool](https://cloud.google.com/sdk/gcloud/reference/filestore), and interact with the [NFS file share](https://cloud.google.com/filestore/docs/nfs) on the instance by using standard operating system commands.

 ### Backups